Skip to content ↓

 The transition from primary school to secondary school is a major event for all pupils and one area that some pupils find difficult is homework.
 The amount of homework given to pupils is carefully planned and overseen by Mr Knights, Assistant Head teacher.
 A homework timetable is constructed to ensure that the setting and collection of homework is fair and not overwhelming for the pupils.
 Nevertheless, for those who find it difficult to work independently, it can be a cause of worry.

-Homework Club is held for one hour after school every Tuesday, Wednesday and Thursday.
-Pupils are invited by letter to attend and if a pupil does not attend homework club by 4.00 p.m., parents/carers are informed.
+Homework Club is held for forty-five minutes after school every Tuesday, Wednesday and Thursday.
+Pupils are invited by letter to attend and if a pupil does not attend homework club, parents/carers are informed.

 The SEND department pay for the services of a speech and language therapist for one day a week.
-Before interventions are set up, she completes a full assessment of the student to assess what their specific difficulties are and whether they are in the areas of receptive or expressive language (or both).
+Before interventions are set up, the therapist completes a full assessment of the student to assess what their specific difficulties are and whether they are in the areas of receptive or expressive language (or both).
 Interventions are then set up on either a 1:1 or group basis.
+One of our specialist LSAs is ELKLAN trained and works closely with the Speech therapist to run triage groups.

 social thinking